Curved Koszul duality of algebras over unital versions of binary operads: Application: symplectic Poisson n -algebras

 \begin{proof} The extension of the result from~{\cite[Section~1.1.4]{Fresse2006}} to the unital case is immediate. \end{proof}

+\begin{proposition} The derived enveloping algebra and the classical enveloping algebra of the symplectic Poisson $n$-algebra $A_{n;D}$ are quasi-isomorphic. \end{proposition} \begin{proof} Letting $A = A_{n; D}$, our aim is to prove that $\U_{(u\Pois_{n})_{\infty}}(A)$ and $\U_{u\Pois_{n}}(A)$ are quasi-isomorphic.

-\begin{proposition} Let $A = A_{n;D}$ be the symplectic Poisson $n$-algebra.
-The derived enveloping algebra $\U_{(u\Pois_{n})_{\infty}}(A)$ is quasi-isomorphic to the underived one $\U_{u\Pois_{n}}(A)$. \end{proposition} \begin{proof} We use the cobar resolution $\Omega_{\kappa}A^{\ashk}$ and the result of Proposition~\ref{prop:derived-u} to obtain that this derived enveloping algebra is quasi-isomorphic to $\U_{u\Pois_{n}}(\Omega_{\kappa}A^{\ashk})$.
+We use the cobar resolution $\Omega_{\kappa}A^{\ashk}$ and the result of Proposition~\ref{prop:derived-u} to obtain that this derived enveloping algebra is quasi-isomorphic to $\U_{u\Pois_{n}}(\Omega_{\kappa}A^{\ashk})$.
 From the description of Proposition~\ref{prop:descr-u-pois}, as a dg-module, this is isomorphic to